Pomona/Pomona.rest/index.md

 Pōmōna is all about exposing your domain model as a REST API.
 With less pain.

-It was born out of my personal experience with being bored from manually implementing a whole new layer of DTO (Data Transfer Object) and mapping, with the feeling that I was repeating myself over and over.
+It was born out of my personal experience with being bored from manually implementing a whole new layer of [DTO](http://martinfowler.com/eaaCatalog/dataTransferObject.html) and mapping, with the feeling that I was repeating myself over and over.

 So the goal is that Pōmōna will offer a way to do this mapping and (de)serialization by convention, and remove the need for DTO's all together.
-This shall be achieved by:
+This is achieved by:

 * Supporting custom conventions, with a good set of default ways to do things.
 * Expose an API to override these conventions for special cases.
 (TODO)